📍 Serving Hartford & All of Greater Hartford

 2. Loan Modification or Forbearance

-Call your servicer directly.
-Federal CFPB rules require them to evaluate you for every available loss-mitigation option before they can push the foreclosure forward.
-Forbearance hits pause on payments for a while; a modification permanently rewrites the loan terms.
-Both run 30–90 days to process — one more reason to move at the first missed payment, not the fifth.
+Get your servicer on the phone directly.
+CFPB rules force them to weigh every loss-mitigation option on the table before they can advance the case.
+Forbearance temporarily suspends payments; a modification permanently reworks the loan itself.
+Either one takes roughly 30 to 90 days to run through underwriting — all the more reason to start after the first missed payment rather than the fifth.

 3. Traditional Listing (High-Risk in Foreclosure)